Lockdown impact: WeWork India to lay off around 100 employees

 Co-working major WeWork India, owned by realty firm Embassy Group, will lay off around 20 per cent of its total 500 employees with effect from June to cut its operational costs after its business hit by the coronavirus outbreak, sources said.
 Karan Virwani, the CEO of WeWork India, informed this decision through internal communication to company employees.
 Around 100 workers would be affected by the decision, sources said.

-According to sources, WeWork India will honor the notice period and also offer severance packages to its employees.
-The company will continue medical insurance until the end of this year and also offer its coworking centres free of cost.
-"We have optimized and planned our team strength based on the core business, as we continue to execute our long term business strategy in India and aim to be profitable by early 2021.
+According to sources, WeWork India will honour the notice period and also offer severance packages to its employees.
+The company will continue medical insurance until the end of this year and also offer its coworking centres free of cost for two months in their lifetime.
+"We have optimised and planned our team strength based on the core business, as we continue to execute our long term business strategy in India and aim to be profitable by early 2021.
 We have realigned certain functions and teams to reflect our business priorities and a member-centric approach.

 - READ MORE ON: